 His achievement is central to the development of photography as an artistic medium in Britain but he was also admired by great masters elsewhere - including Brassaï in Paris, Edward Steichen, Walker Evans and Robert Frank in New York, and Eikoh Hosoe in Tokyo.

-A black and white photograph by Bill Brandt of a close up of the left rear waist of a female nude surrounded by black shadow.
-The left rear elbow is also visible.
+A black and white photograph by Bill Brandt of a female nude

 ca. 1965 (printed)